 Since most workers change jobs frequently in the modern economy, it will be important to evaluate what and how much you will learn in a new job.
-Will accepting this new job help you to make a strong case for future jobs or might you stagnate in your development?
+Will accepting this new job help you to make a strong case for future jobs, or might you stagnate in your development?
 Does the organization have a solid training program in place for junior employees?

 The financial standing and market position of your prospective employer will be another critical issue to evaluate.
 Is the company expanding?
 Is the company financially stable?
 Are their products and services well known and respected?
-Organizations which are floundering will often need to cut budgets and lay off staff.
+Organizations that are floundering will often need to cut budgets and lay off staff.

 Opportunity to Advance

-For entry level or junior positions, you will want to determine if the company frequently promotes individuals from the job you have been offered.
+For entry-level or junior positions, you will want to determine if the company frequently promotes individuals from the job you have been offered.

 Jobs with a clear and realistic career path will have greater value as you launch your career.
 If the employer can't demonstrate a clear growth pattern within a reasonable time frame, then you might consider turning down that offer.
-Likewise, if you discover that the employer has a poor record of retaining new employees you should be cautious.
+Likewise, if you discover that the employer has a poor record of retaining new employees, you should be cautious.